-Do reps that should be fast feel slow, even when they're light?
+Do reps that should move fast feel slow, even when they're light?
 Does something just feel missing from your training?
 Do your movements feel stale and uncomfortable?
-Or do you just flat out feel un-athletic?
-If you answered yes to any of those questions then I can almost guarantee you don't do any type of loaded carries, and if you do, you probably aren't programming them properly.
+Or do you flat out feel un-athletic?
+If you answered yes to any of those questions, then I can almost guarantee you don't do any type of loaded carries, and if you do, you probably aren't programming them properly.

 An athlete who can properly stabilize moving parts will have a greater ability to consciously create pressure.
 This happens through strengthening the reflexive muscles of the core that are difficult to properly utilize.
-This can lead to major increases in intra-abdominal pressure and thickness of the trunk, which can then help prevent certain injuries.
+This can lead to significant increases in intra-abdominal pressure and thickness of the trunk, which can then help prevent certain injuries.

-Loaded carries can develop the alactic and aerobic capacity simultaneously.
-This is possible by having an athlete perform very alactic runs followed by light walking or another low intensity exercise that will facilitate aerobic recovery for the next set.
+Loaded carries can develop the alactic and aerobic systems simultaneously.
+This is possible by having an athlete perform very alactic runs, followed by light walking or another low-intensity exercise that will facilitate aerobic recovery for the next set.

-Posterior loaded carries are any type of carrying movement where the participant is in direct contact with a load on the posterior portion of the spine, this is mainly characterized by the yoke walk.
+Posterior loaded carries are any type of carrying movement where the participant is in direct contact with a load on the posterior portion of the spine; this is mainly characterized by the yoke walk.

 The key to keeping your adaptations coming is to expose yourself to different types of carries before changing the protocol.
 Incorporating multiple types of loads and carries will allow an athlete to further their work capacity without increasing difficulty.
 Outside of strongman carries, utilize kettlebells and buddy carries as well to add variety.

-Now that you are aware of the different types of carries we can implement, the next step is to define how we can program them.
+Now that you are aware of the different types of carries we can implement, the next step is to define how to program them.
 When creating a program, every movement chosen should directly reflect the goal of that program or block.
 Hence, I have categorized the different ways to program loaded carries based on your and/or your athlete's goals:

 Using loaded carries to increase speed or expand the ability to fight off metabolic waste (alactic capacity) can be extremely effective in a short period of time.
-Often times with deconditioned athletes I choose light loaded carries over sprints.
+Often times with deconditioned athletes, I choose light loaded carries over sprints.
 This is because the load imposed that the athlete must overcome acts as a limiting factor for them to "over sprint."
-I wont go into the proper mechanics of sprinting, but squeezing and trying your hardest to go fast certainly isn't the correct way.
+I won't go into the proper mechanics of sprinting, but squeezing and trying your hardest to go fast certainly isn't the correct way.

 The nice thing about loaded carries for speed is that there really isn't any running.
 Although you are going as fast as possible, the gait pattern is still walking.
-There is no flight phase (i.e. the major difference between running and walking) in loaded carries because it just wouldn't work.
+There is no flight phase (i.e., the major difference between running and walking) in loaded carries because it just wouldn't work.
 Why?
 Your reflexive stabilizers are not prime movers, although they can be powerful enough to carry heavy loads, they will never be powerful enough to carry heavy loads without a point of contact on the ground.

 This lack of flight phase simplifies the movement and makes it more accessible to more populations.
 Programming carrying events for speed is simple.
-Vertically increase volume over a given distance while keeping speed constant.
+Vertically increase volume over a given distance while keeping the speed constant.
 This means pick a distance to train (40-60ft) and a speed (<10s) to maintain.
 These two variables should stay relatively the same throughout the block.
 What you can manipulate to create adaptation is volume and intensity (surprise, surprise).

 For most athletes new to carrying events that fit this category, I would recommend accumulating 200-300ft at a given speed with a light load.
 The overall feel of the protocol should not be higher than a 7/10 RPE.
-The key to truly improving speed is frequency, being able to do the same session 2-3 times a week will be far more beneficial then just "killing it" one day.
+The key to truly improving speed is frequency, being able to do the same session 2-3 times a week will be far more beneficial than just "killing it" one day.

 Carrying events are wonderful to facilitate recovery because of the high levels of stress imposed and very small amount of total volume needed.
 This fits better into the active recovery needs of a healthy athlete that hasn't already built up excessive amounts of stress (the peak of the season or in a high volume strength block wouldn't be ideal times).

 Increasing work capacity with this protocol can be done in two energy systems: the glycolytic and aerobic.
 Both can do an incredibly effective job, but there are some notable differences in programming for either energy system.
 In this scenario, rest time and distance are directly correlated with total volume, while work is inversely correlated with total volume.

-When training moving events I typically program them at the begging of a training session.
+When training moving events, I typically program them at the begging of a training session.
 Next time you squat, try hitting some yoke with one of these protocols and watch how much more powerful your squats feel.
 Producing high amounts of force over a short period of time will excite the nervous system and prepare you for lifting weights.
-An added benefit to programming your carries at the beginning of the session is that although it isn't fatiguing it is an opportunity for the athlete to efficiently increase work capacity.
+An added benefit to programming your carries at the beginning of the session is that although it isn't fatiguing, it is an opportunity for the athlete to efficiently increase work capacity.

-Loaded carries will give you a whole new world of development to dive into which will ultimately lead to an increase in performance.
-Not everyone will take a 1000lb yoke for a 50ft ride but I promise everyone has something great to gain from exposure to loaded carries regardless of their goals.
+Loaded carries will give you a whole new world of development to dive into, which will ultimately lead to an increase in performance.
+Not everyone will take a 1000lb yoke for a 50ft ride, but I promise everyone has something great to gain from exposure to loaded carries regardless of their goals.
 Stop being slow, start being explosive.
 Stop being bored on the treadmill, start running with kegs.